Zephyrr4/kitabkendra/README.md

 ## Screenshots

-Include screenshots of your application here to showcase its UI and functionality.
-For example:
+Here are some screenshots of the KetabKendra application to give you a visual overview of its interface:

 ![Login Screen](screenshots/Login_screen.png)
 ![User Dashboard](screenshots/User_Dashboard.png)